 https://www.youtube.com/watch?v=O6zqIltJcVw

 Zeroth-01 is the world’s smallest 3D printable and open-source end-to-end humanoid robot for $350 BoM.
-I and friends designed and built the stack from RL training and the operating system, designed the hardware, and manufactured it.
-The open-source community now boasts 5000+ members with over 700+ stars on GitHub, and used by educators, developers, and labs all over the world!
+I and friends (Kelsey and Denys) designed and built the stack from RL training and the operating system, designed the hardware, and launched it.
+The open-source community now has 5000+ members with over 700+ stars on GitHub, and used by educators, developers, and labs all over the world!

 https://www.youtube.com/watch?v=pPCiDQ4IMRU